RuiqiSun4/ScammerUniversityFinals/README.md

 We added error bars to indicate the standard deviation of the models' responses for every round (total 50 rounds).

+### _4. Risk Preference_
+To evaluate how large language models behave under uncertainty and probabilistic trade-offs, we designed a dedicated set of 20 binary decision-making questions.Each question presents a gamble, insurance scenario, investment choice, or risk-reward trade-off with explicitly stated probabilities.
+As with the other categories (Politics, Personality, Ethics), each question was asked 50 independent times.
+For each question, we computed:
+- the probability that the model answers “Yes” (=1)
+- the probability of “No” (=0)
+- errors / refusals treated as -1 (very rare for this category) We conducted two levels of analysis:
+(a) Cross-model & cross-language comparison
+We averaged the “yes-probability” for each model–language combination and visualized:
+- a bar chart showing risk preference tendencies across all seven LLMs and six languages
+- a heatmap summarizing model-language differences in a compact form These visualizations highlight how the same question can elicit more risk-averse or more risk-seeking behaviors depending on both the LLM architecture and the prompt language.

+(b) Within-model language comparison
+To examine linguistic effects more directly, we created per-model visualizations, where each figure compares the six prompt languages for a single model.
+This allows us to observe whether a given LLM (e.g., ChatGPT-4o, Gemini, Llama, DeepSeek, Qwen, etc.) becomes systematically more risk-averse or risk-seeking when answering in different language.
+These plots reveal how language framing influences a model’s decision boundary even when the underlying architecture remains constant.

 ### _5. Statistical Testing_